iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.3.2/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="au.gov.act.health.checkin 1 reviews"/>
 </p>

+> This app does not work.
+I've tried at 3 different locations and it has not worked once.
+Scanning a QR code and entering details manually was far easier.
+So now have to use written sign in if available or not bother signing in (playgrounds)<br> :date: __2020-10-27 04:01:35__

 > Poorly implemented solution.
 Clunky / inconvenient to use.
 Uninstalled it immediately after using it for the first time.<br> :date: __2020-10-23 07:41:15__